ecmwf/metview-docs/docs/confluence/analysis_views.rst

 *******************

 Metview uses a netCDF format internally for the results of some computations (this format will be covered in the session `Data Part 2 <https://confluence.ecmwf.int/display/METV/Data+Part+2>`_).
-Most of the Views described in this session (i.e. Cross Section, Vertical Profile, Average, Hovmøller and Thermo) do this, but the resulting data file is not available to the user.
+Most of the Views described in this session (i.e. Cross Section, Vertical Profile, Average, HovmÃ¸ller and Thermo) do this, but the resulting data file is not available to the user.
 Therefore, each of these *Views* has a corresponding *Data Module* icon.
 If the intention is to simply plot the result, then the *View* icons are more useful.
 But to store the result data, the corresponding *Data Module* icon is required.